-&lt;sup>3 Definition of Consensus: Consensus is a group process where the input of everyone is carefully considered and an outcome is authorizing legislation requires that the final plan must be approved by all members of the Committee prior to Ecology's review (RCW 90.94.030[3] "...all members of a watershed restoration and enhancement committee must approve the plan prior to adoption").
+This planning process, by statutory design, brings a diversity of perspectives to the table.
+It is therefore important the Committee identifies a clear process for how it will make decisions.
+The Committee has elected to make decisions by consensus.
+The Committee made this choice in part because the authorizing legislation requires that the final plan must be approved by all members of the Committee prior to Ecology's review (RCW 90.94.030[3] "...all members of a watershed restoration and enhancement committee must approve the plan prior to adoption").
 Therefore it follows that consensus during the foundational decisions upon which the plan is constructed will serve as the best indicators of the Committee's progress toward an approved plan.